How Does Reverse Osmosis Work?

 Another bonus of RO is that it reduces the amount of water wasted as part of the filtration process.
 The water used to carry the contaminants away keeps the system clean, ensuring fresh water at the point of use.

 Benefits of Reverse Osmosis

 The most obvious benefits of a reverse osmosis filtration system are health-related; however, they can provide other perks as well.
 Foodservice businesses (e.g. restaurants) in particular can use RO filters to give customers an improved overall dining experience.
 Here are some ways a RO system can benefit your business.

 - It removes contaminants at your tap - Reverse osmosis filters remove contaminants like lead from water at the point of use--your tap.
 Point of entry systems (eg: water softeners) remove only the contaminants coming into your home or business.
 Since RO filtration is a point-of-use system, it catches any lead that might leech from your building’s plumbing, as well as what would be caught by the water softener.
-Look for signs of lead in your water to avoid health risks.

 - It improved taste - Minerals and chemicals in water can affect taste.
 By removing impurities, reverse osmosis gives water its natural fresh, pure flavour back.
 For restaurants and cafes, this can carry over to your food, when you use water filters for steam cooking equipment and combi-ovens.
 Take advantage of an RO filter to make your business more competitive.